Audiology Externship at Yale Hearing & Balance Center

 Contact Person: (preceptor, supervisor or extern coordinator)

-All our audiologists are certified, Connecticut State licensed, and highly experienced at performing a variety of leading-edge diagnostic tests.
+All of our audiologists are certified, Connecticut State licensed, and highly experienced at performing a variety of leading-edge diagnostic tests.

 As faculty of the Yale School of Medicine Department of Surgery, our team members are among the best in their fields of research and practice.
 While their dedication to helping adults and children with hearing and balance disorders is apparent through the compassion and commitment they bring daily to patients, their research has helped advance the science of hearing and balance so that adults and children everywhere can lead better lives.